 Join us for a wonderful snorkelling experience on the Great Barrier Reef!

-- Its best to use the snorkel aids we have onboard Compass Cruises, a snorkel noodle make it really easy to float on the top of the water.
+- Its best to use the snorkel aids we have onboard Compass Cruises, a snorkel noodle makes it easy to float on the top of the water.

 - Wearing a wetsuit will also make it easier to float.

-- We recommend that us always snorkel with a buddy, in the event that you do become tired your buddy can assist you back to the boat or signal that you need help.
+- We recommend that you always snorkel with a buddy if you do become tired your buddy can assist you back to the boat or signal that you need help.

 - Do not hold your breath for long dives underwater.